futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-07-Margin&Padding/README.md

 ## CSS Padding

 `Padding` is used to create `space` `around` an `element`'s `content`, `inside` of any defined `borders`.

+padding sits between the border and the content area and is used to push content away from the border.
+Unlike margins, we cannot have a negative padding.
+Any background applied to our element will display behind the padding.

 setting the padding for each side of an element (top, right, bottom, and left).